eyereasoner/rdfpackages/README.md

+# Proofpackets
-# Proofpackets: proofs described in RDF supported by logic described in RDF
+### Proofs described in RDF supported by logic described in RDF

 ## Reasoning with forward rules described in RDF as
 ```